 The Local Offer must include information about the provision the local authority expects to be available in its own area for children and young people with special educational needs and outside of its area for the children and young people for whom it is responsible, regardless of whether or not they have Education, Health and Care Plans.

-What the Local Offer will cover.
+What the Local Offer covers

 The Local Offer will cover:

 • education, health and care provision for children and young people with SEND (which should include information about its quality and the destinations/outcomes achieved by those who use it);

 • arrangements for identifying and assessing children and young people with SEND, including arrangements for requesting an EHCP needs assessment;